German government response to the COVID-19 pandemic: 3G, 2G, and 2G+ rules

-Vaccine mandate
+Discussion of vaccine mandate

 Until mid-2021, a general COVID-19 vaccine mandate was considered by observers to be highly unlikely, with politicians from several parties, including health minister Spahn in February 2021, ruling out such a mandate.
 In July 2021, however, flagging vaccine uptake and a looming fourth wave of the pandemic contributed to an emerging debate on the matter.
 Observers considered that some of the anti-pandemic measures had in practice come close to being a mandate, such as access to bars and restaurants without a negative coronavirus test (as per the "3G" rule).
 Chancellor Merkel urged the public to get vaccinated but said that there would be no obligation to do so, as this could endanger public trust.
 Constitutional lawyers stressed the need for objective reasons for distinguishing between vaccinated and unvaccinated people.

 In November 2021, against the backdrop of surging COVID-19 cases and a vaccination rate lagging behind that of other EU countries, chancellor-in-waiting Olaf Scholz "signaled his sympathy" for introducing mandatory COVID-19 vaccination as early as February 2022, according to an official close to Scholz.
 The outgoing Merkel government also proposed the possibility of a mandate.
 On 8 December, the day of assuming office, Scholz announced his intention to make COVID-19 vaccination mandatory, a view he repeated in parliament on 12 January 2022.

 On 10 December 2021, an amendment to the Infection Protection Act was passed in parliament which included a vaccine mandate for health workers in hospitals, nursing homes, doctors' offices, facilities for people with disabilities, and other health facilities to show proof of vaccination or recovery from COVID-19.
 The mandate took effect on 15 March 2022.
 Implementation however extended into the following weeks, due in part to some local health authorities allowing latitude in considering individual cases.
 It withstood legal challenges, finally so in March 2022.
 Bavaria postponed the implementation indefinitely.